Post University: Campus Halls

 Hess Hall features classrooms, the registrar, the financial aid office, human resources, and IT.
 North hall houses Career Services, the Communications Office, Associate Faculty lounge, Commuter Student Lounge, and the Photography Lab.
 MacDermid Hall has chemistry and biology labs and classrooms, and the university's largest lecture hall.
 The art department facilities are also found here, including two studio spaces and a ceramics kiln.
 The Leever Student Center has the Campus Store, Eagle's Nest – common area for special events and club meetings, the dining hall, cyber café, and Counseling Center.

 LaMoy Field

 LaMoy Field is a multipurpose facility to support Post's athletic programs and football team.
 The field was updated to a turf field in 2011.
 Next to the turf field is the softball field, featuring a turf outfield and a clay infield, and dugouts.

-Drubner Fitness Center
+Drubner Athletic Center

-Drubner Fitness Center ("Drub") supports the basketball, volleyball, and tennis teams.
+Drubner Athletic Center ("Drub") supports the basketball, volleyball, and tennis teams.
 The facility also houses the campus fitness center, weight room and esports lab.